Océane Dodin: 2018–21: Struggles with form, return to top 100

 Dodin got attention at the 2018 Miami Open, when she won the first set against world No. 1, Simona Halep, before losing the second-round match.
 Her other results during the season include first rounds at the Australian Open and French Open, as well as only the second round of qualifying at Wimbledon.
-In July, at the $100K Contrexéville tournament, she was forced to retire in the first round after the first set due to health problems.
+In July, at the $100k Contrexéville tournament, she was forced to retire in the first round after the first set due to health problems.
 She could not play for the rest of the season.

 Dodin returned in April 2019 to the ITF Circuit due to a drop in her rank.
-Her performance improved and in June she reached the semifinals of the $25K+H Figueira da Foz tournament.
-Two weeks later, she advanced to the final of the $25K Corroios-Seixal tournament.
-Soon after, she reached another $25K level semifinal, followed up with a same-level final in Koksijde.
-In early October, she won the title at the $25K+H Cherbourg-en-Cotentin tournament after defeating compatriot Harmony Tan.
-It was her first ITF title after three years.
-She finished the season with further success on the ITF Circuit, including the semifinal at the $80K Poitiers, as well as two $25K semifinals and one final.
+Her performance improved and in June she reached the semifinals of the $25k+H Figueira da Foz tournament.
+Two weeks later, she advanced to the final of the $25k Corroios-Seixal tournament.
+Soon after, she reached another $25k level semifinal, followed up with a same-level final in Koksijde.
+In early October, she won the title at the $25k+H Cherbourg-en-Cotentin tournament after defeating compatriot Harmony Tan.
+It was her first ITF title in three years.
+She finished the season with further success on the ITF Circuit, including the semifinals at the $80k Internationaux de Poitiers, as well as two $25k semifinals and one final.